 iPad Pro 2 release date

-The original iPad Pro is almost a year old and we'd usually expect Apple to update it on its birthday, but considering the iPad Pro 9.7 came out earlier this year and demand for new tablets isn't high at the moment it may be a little bit longer until we see the iPad Pro 2.
+The original iPad Pro is over a year old but considering the iPad Pro 9.7 came out earlier this year and demand for new tablets isn't high at the moment, it's no surprise we're going to be waiting longer for an iPad Pro 2.

 So far there's no sign of an official launch date, but we'll keep our eyes peeled.
-Maybe there will be some word at the iPhone 7 launch, which is expected on September 7, but with that date fast approaching and little iPad Pro 2 news we suspect the slate won't arrive until early 2017.
+But with little iPad Pro 2 news we suspect the slate won't arrive until early 2017.

-TechRadar's take: A September launch is possible, but with no immediate sign of the slate and the iPad Pro 9.7 already launching this year it's likely that the iPad Pro 2 will slip into 2017, possibly launching in March, as the iPad Pro 9.7 launched in March 2016.
+TechRadar's take: With no immediate sign of the slate and the iPad Pro 9.7 already launching this year it's likely that the iPad Pro 2 will slip into 2017, possibly launching in March, as the iPad Pro 9.7 launched in March 2016.

 iPad Pro 2 price